tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 As a consequence of this parameterization, a Geom curve or surface is naturally oriented.

-Parameterization and orientation differentiate elementary Geom curves and surfaces from the classes of the same (or similar) names found in <i> gp</i> package.
+Parameterization and orientation differentiate elementary Geom curves and surfaces from the classes of the same (or similar) names found in <i> gp</i> module.
-<i>Geom</i> package also provides conversion functions to transform a Geom object into a <i> gp</i> object, and vice-versa, when such transformation is possible.
+<i>Geom</i> module also provides conversion functions to transform a Geom object into a <i> gp</i> object, and vice-versa, when such transformation is possible.

-Moreover, <i> Geom </i>package provides more complex curves and surfaces, including:
+Moreover, <i> Geom </i>module provides more complex curves and surfaces, including:
   * Bezier and BSpline curves and surfaces,
   * swept surfaces, for example surfaces of revolution and surfaces of linear extrusion,
   * trimmed curves and surfaces, and
   * offset curves and surfaces.

 Geom objects are organized according to an inheritance structure over several levels.
 Thus, a sphere (concrete class <i> Geom_SphericalSurface</i>) is also an elementary surface and inherits from the abstract class <i> Geom_ElementarySurface</i>, while a Bezier surface (concrete class <i> Geom_BezierSurface</i>) is also a bounded surface and inherits from the abstract class <i> Geom_BoundedSurface</i>; both these examples are also surfaces (abstract class <i> Geom_Surface</i>).
-Curves, points and vectors inherit from the abstract class <i> Geom_Geometry,</i> which describes the properties common to any geometric object from the <i>Geom</i> package.
+Curves, points and vectors inherit from the abstract class <i> Geom_Geometry,</i> which describes the properties common to any geometric object from the <i>Geom</i> module.

-This inheritance structure is open and it is possible to describe new objects, which inherit from those provided in the Geom package, on the condition that they respect the behavior of the classes from which they are to inherit.
+This inheritance structure is open and it is possible to describe new objects, which inherit from those provided in the Geom module, on the condition that they respect the behavior of the classes from which they are to inherit.

 Finally, Geom objects can be shared within more complex data structures.
 This is why they are used within topological data structures, for example.

-If a set of object instances is needed rather than a  single object instance,  *TColGeom* package can be used.
-This package provides  instantiations of one- and two-dimensional arrays and sequences for curves from *Geom* package.
+If a set of object instances is needed rather than a  single object instance,  *TColGeom* module can be used.
+This module provides  instantiations of one- and two-dimensional arrays and sequences for curves from *Geom* module.
 All objects are available in two versions:
 - handled by reference and
 - handled by value.

-The <i> Geom</i> package uses the services of the <i> gp</i> package to:
+The <i> Geom</i> module uses the services of the <i> gp</i> module to:
   * implement elementary algebraic calculus and basic analytic geometry,
   * describe geometric transformations which can be applied to Geom objects,
   * describe the elementary data structures of Geom objects.

-However, the Geom package essentially provides data structures, not algorithms.
+However, the Geom module essentially provides data structures, not algorithms.

-You can refer to the <i> GC</i> package to find more evolved construction algorithms for Geom objects.
+You can refer to the <i> GC</i> module to find more evolved construction algorithms for Geom objects.

 @section occt_modat_4 Properties of Shapes

 @subsection occt_modat_4_1 Local Properties of Shapes

-<i>BRepLProp</i> package provides the Local Properties of Shapes component,
+<i>BRepLProp</i> module provides the Local Properties of Shapes component,
 which contains algorithms computing various local properties on edges and faces in a BRep model.

 The local properties which may be queried are: